 In response to the Coronavirus pandemic, many businesses across the nation are encouraging their staff to work from home.
 If you work for one of these businesses and use Office 365, you can still access your Office applications online, even if they aren’t installed locally on your workstation.
 You can create, edit and collaborate on files, chat with coworkers, share updates, and host online meetings and calls.

-Just go to https://www.office.com/ and login with your Office 365 user account credentials just like you would if you were at your office.
+Just go to office.com and log in with your Office 365 user account credentials just like you would if you were at your office.

 You can use the online interface to access tools like SharePoint, OneDrive, Teams, Word, Excel, PowerPoint, and more.
 Many of the applications, like Outlook, Word, Excel and PowerPoint have both an online version of the application as well as a Desktop App.
 If you do not have the Desktop App installed on your local machine, you can use the online version, but you may notice that a few things are different when you’re working online.